Algorithmic Assistance with Recommendation-Dependent Preferences: A Model of Recommendation-Dependent Preferences

+We assume that the principal aims to minimize expected loss (risk) $\E[\ell(Y,A)]$ for some loss function $\ell$.
+As a crucial deviation from standard (rational) models of human decision-making, we assume that the agent anticipates a decision loss $\ell^*(Y,A,R)$ that deviates from the consequence of the action alone, and can depend on the recommendation.
+We then assume that the agent minimizes expected loss (risk) $\E[\ell^*(Y,A,R)]$, taking the recommendation algorithm $\rec$ as given. \footnote{We assume that principal and agent act \emph{as if} they minimize expected loss according to these loss functions and the distribution $\P$, irrespective of whether the outcomes $Y$ end up being observed.} We say that this loss function expresses recommendation-dependent preferences as choices are now evaluated both by their consequences and relative to the given recommendation.

+We assume that the principal (strictly) prefers the risky action when the outcome is good and the safe action when the outcome is bad.
+Hence, there are some $c_I, c_{II} > 0$ so that we can, without loss of generality, write the principal's loss function as

-where the two cases cover the two mistakes of choosing the safe option despite the outcome being good (leading to $c_{I} > 0$, Type-I error) or the risky decision in a bad case (leading to $c_{II} > 0$, Type-II error).
-For the jail decision, $c_I$ is the cost of jailing a defendant who would not engage in criminal activity, and $c_{II}$ the cost of releasing a defendant who commits a new crime or fails to re-appear.
+The two cases in the principal's loss function cover the two mistakes of choosing the safe option despite the outcome being good (leading to $c_{I} > 0$, type-I error) or the risky decision in a bad case (leading to $c_{II} > 0$, type-II error).
+For the judge's decision, $c_I$ is the cost of jailing a defendant who would not engage in criminal activity, and $c_{II}$ the cost of releasing a defendant who commits a new crime or fails to re-appear. \footnote{Note that loss functions of this type are not typically unique, since only relative costs matter; for example, we could normalize $c_I = 1$ without loss of generality.}

-In taking the action $A$, the decision-maker is helped by a simple recommendation $R = r_X(M)$ provided by the algorithm.
-We assume for tractability that this recommendation takes the form of a threshold rule \footnote{Threshold rules need not be optimal, but they represent a realistic reference point that simplify the analysis and provide a natural structure for reference dependence.}

-Concretely, the algorithm in the jailing example would recommend the risky decision when its best prediction says that the bad outcome has a low probability, and would recommend the safe decision otherwise.

-Binary recommendations represents a compression of information, and express the idea that the algorithmic recommendation is unable to preserve (or the decision-maker is unable to comprehend) the full complexity of the underlying information.
-In our model, we consider an extreme version of this compression, and assume that a binary recommendation is all the information that is conveyed by the algorithm.
-In Sections \ref{sec:Nonrec} and \ref{sec:Extensions}, we also consider the case where the algorithm provides more complex recommendations.

-The human decision-maker takes an action $A = a_X(H,R) \in \{\safe,\risky\}$ that depends on their private information $H$ and the recommendation $R$.
-The resulting (conditional) expected loss (risk) $\E_x[\ell(Y,A)]$ depends on the machine and human decisions through the realized decision, and incorporates the machine recommendation only indirectly through the information supplied to the decision-maker.

-As a crucial deviation from standard analysis, we assume that the decision-maker experiences a decision loss $\ell^*(Y,A,R)$ that deviates from the consequence of the action alone.
-Specifically, we assume that they experience additional loss when they make a mistake that deviates from the machine recommendation,